 In 2019, after an international recruitment campaign, Tübingen University awarded Simon the Helmut Ecker Endowed Professorship in AMD.
 Today, Simon leads the research programme investigating the molecular mechanisms driving Age-related Macular-Degeneration, and the development of therapeutics to treat this devastating disease.

-2020 sees the launch of our new spin-out company Complement Therapeutics, turning powerful new Complement System insights into innovative treatements for diseases such as age-related macular degeneration.
+2020 saw the launch of a new spin-out company Complement Therapeutics, turning powerful new Complement System insights into innovative treatements for diseases such as age-related macular degeneration.
+Simon remains activly involved in the clinical development of complement inhibitors and advises on shaping the non-clinical company strategy around complement biology and its therapeutic targeting for inflammatory diseases

 Memberships of committees and professional bodies